comaps/website/README.md

 Any good ideas and help with web site improvement are appreciated.
 And it's always better to discuss any improvement before implementing it to sync with our vision and plans.

-## Translations

-We need your help to translate this site to your language on [Codeberg Translate][weblate].

-More in depth technical details are documented in [TRANSLATIONS.md](TRANSLATIONS.md).

 [weblate]: https://translate.codeberg.org/projects/comaps/website